 KING RSLW 392S | International Independent Research in STEM Fields | 6 |

-Skills developed: Knowledge, understanding and skills in cardiac arrhythmias, cardiac ablation procedures, mechatronics systems, CAD, clinical evaluation of healthcare technologies, and research methods.
+Skills developed: Knowledge, understanding and skills in abdominal aortic aneurysms, EVAR procedures, mechatronics systems, CAD, clinical evaluation of healthcare technologies, and research methods.

-Skills developed: Knowledge, understanding and skills in cardiac arrhythmias, cardiac ablation procedures, mechatronics systems, additive manufacturing, CAD, clinical evaluation of healthcare technologies, and research methods.
+Skills developed: Knowledge, understanding and skills in vascular disease, EVAR procedures, additive manufacturing, CAD, clinical evaluation of healthcare technologies, and research methods.

-Aims: The project aims to develop and evaluate novel cardiac phantoms that can be used for training cardiologists for ablation procedures.
+The project aims to develop and evaluate novel cardiac phantoms that can be used for training cardiologists for ablation procedures.
 The phantoms will be designed using patient images and additive manufacturing.
-Challenges include the use of flexible filaments for 3D printing and thermochromic paints for recording ablations, and simulation of electrical activity.
+Challenges include the use of flexible filaments for 3D printing, thermochromic paints for recording ablations, and simulation of electrical activity.

 Skills developed: Knowledge, understanding and skills in human anatomy, cardiac arrhythmias, cardiac ablation procedures, image segmentation, CAD, additive manufacturing, clinical evaluation of healthcare technologies, and research methods.

-Aims: The project aims to develop and evaluate a low-cost 3D printer for direct printing of silicone structures.
-Our team has already developed a prototype and this project will aim to refine this prototype to achieve robust silicone printing.
-We will particularly focus the 3D printing of silicone cardiac valves for use in phantoms for the training and rehearsal of interventional procedures.
+This project aims to develop and evaluate a low-cost 3D printer for direct extrusion of cold liquid media, such as hydrogels.
+Our team has already developed a prototype, and this project will aim to refine this prototype to achieve robust printing.

 Skills developed: Knowledge, understanding and skills in human anatomy, image segmentation, CAD, additive manufacturing, mechatronics, clinical evaluation of healthcare technologies, and research methods.